Holiday Accident Claims

 Personal injury claims * for non-nationals who are injured while in Ireland

-Whether you are here on holidays, visiting family or friends or just passing through, having an accident and sustaining an injury for any non-national while in Ireland, is a total inconvenience and most definitely not part of your travel plans!
+Whether you are here on holidays, visiting family or friends or just passing through, having an accident and sustaining an injury for any non-national while in Ireland, is a total inconvenience.
+It is most definitely not part of your travel plans!
 In many cases, the injured person will not be in Ireland long enough to pursue a personal injury claim * while they are here.
 Speak with a personal injury solicitor about what to do if you are injured while in Ireland.